As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 Salts are a fickle thing to use.
 I was taught that pickling salt is the superior choice for brines since the brining process is a loose method of pickling itself.
 A 10-pound sockeye is a large fish, so we always used a bucket for brining.
 Add warm clean water until a quarter of a 5-gallon bucket is filled and then add 3 cups brown sugar and 6 cups of pickling salt.

 Mix these ingredients and add whatever additions you would like, i.e., soy sauce, spices and then add fish chunks and brine for 6 to 8 hours at room temperature.
 After this time has passed, remove the fish, pat dry with a paper towel and you are ready to smoke.

-Choosing Your Wood – Go With What Works for You
+Best Wood for Smoking Salmon?
+Go With What Works for You!

 The wood used is really not too specific.
 Sockeye salmon are red flesh fish and I have always enjoyed cherry and alder for chips, but you can experiment with different types to see which you like best.
 Try to opt for medium-sized chips rather than overly large or small ones.
 You do not want them to burn too fast or too slow, so find a happy medium.

 Some chips such as hickory or oak chips are harder than others and will burn slower.
 Because of this, maybe try a thinner chip if going with denser wood.
 The chips themselves can be expensive when buying name brands but if you know what species of wood chips you like, you can look around for wood mills in your area.
 Often, they sell chips cheaper.

 If you do not have access to a mill, you can often buy generic brands at any sporting store or general retailers such as Walmart and Cabela’s.
 The brand really does not matter as much as how the chips look – try to get a bag that has the chips that work best for how you are smoking.